brainvisa/casa-distro/doc/source/index.rst

 Update the casa_distro command
 ------------------------------

 Once a build workflow has been initialized, and at least source code has been updated (using casa_distro bv_maker), most *distributions* actually include the *casa-distro* project, which will be updated with the rest of the source code.
-As it is python-only, it can be run from the host system, so it may be a good idea to use this updated casa_distro command instead of the *casa-distro.zip* file which has been downloaded temporarily to initialize the process.
+As it is python-only, it can be run from the host system, so it may be a good idea to use this updated ``casa_distro`` command instead of */tmp/casa-distro/bin/casa_distro* which has been downloaded temporarily to initialize the process.
 This can be done by "updating" a build-workflow (actually any one which contains casa-distro):

 .. code-block:: bash

-    python casa-distro.zip -r /home/me/casa update distro=opensource branch=bug_fix system=ubuntu-12.04
+    python /tmp/casa-distro/bin/casa_distro -r /home/me/casa update distro=opensource branch=bug_fix system=ubuntu-12.04

 Then the run script will use the casa-distro from this source tree.
 You can setup your host environment (``$HOME/.bashrc`` typically) to use it by defaul by setting it first in the ``PATH`` environment variable: